 We don’t like seeing businesses suffer the consequences of shoddy website development or maintenance.

 It reflects poorly on our profession.
-We’d much rather spend our time helping clients grow their business instead of fixing problems that should not have happened in the first place.
+We’d much rather be helping clients grow their business, instead of fixing problems that should not have happened in the first place.

 That’s not to say there aren’t some terrific one-man or one-woman shops out there who are highly qualified and professional.
 But they are not doing it on the cheap.
 If it sounds too good to be true, it probably is.

 Imagine your company has outgrown its offices and the board has agreed it’s time to build new headquarters that will better serve the business.
-Do you cast about for Some Guy who says he can build it cheaply, or do you consult with architects who are experienced in designing buildings of just the type you need?
+Is it better to cast about for Some Guy who says he can build it cheaply, or to consult with experienced architects?
 Do you hire the cheapest construction company, or the one that will do the best job within parameters of cost, time and quality?

 Websites are complex.

-Behind even the simplest appearance is an extensive design process and array of code and plugins that are hard to imagine.
+Behind even the simplest site is an extensive web of design, code, and plugins.
 Additionally, there are changes on the internet almost daily that can affect your site, requiring disciplined monitoring and ongoing updates.
 Good sites are not inexpensive.
 The only thing more expensive is a poor site built on the cheap.